General Education Courses

 Students in the BS in Homeland Security program will gain an understanding of the homeland security enterprise, including emergency responder disciplines, prevention, protection, mitigation, response, and recovery.

 - Students will understand legal issues, information sharing, and justice as they connect to, conflict with, or are disassociated from the homeland security realm.

 - Students will understand homeland security and counter-terrorism strategies.

 - Students will be able to distinguish the legal foundations as they are executed in the American court process as it relates to homeland security.

 - Students will understand how research is conducted and analyzed to include public safety data.

 - Students will be able to express oneself clearly using verbal and written formats.

 - Students will be able to utilize critical thinking and effective problem solving concerning issues in homeland security.

-The purpose of the Homeland Security Program at Marian University is to prepare students to take what they learn in the classroom and apply to the real world of public safety.
-The Homeland Security Program is committed to the education of the whole person for careers in public safety leadership.
-The program prepares individuals to actively participate in public safety and the homeland security enterprise to prevent, protect, respond to, mitigate, and to recover from as well as to build in security, to ensure resilience intelligently and creatively to meet the dynamic demands of the professional environment in keeping the nation safe.
+The purpose of the bachelor’s in homeland securing is to prepare students to take what they learn in the classroom and apply it to the real world of public safety.
+We prepare individuals to actively participate in public safety to prevent, protect, respond to, mitigate, and build security.

-At Marian University, you’ll find committed faculty and staff aiming to help you reach your fullest potential.
-Through an applied learning approach, you’ll find Marian’s homeland security program prepares you to solve management problems, develop strategic plans, enhance human resource potential, increase productivity, address internal organizational issues and better prevent incidents or manage them should they occur.
+Students at Marian University, find committed faculty and staff aiming to help them reach their potential.
+Through an applied learning approach, students find the program prepares them to solve management problems, develop strategic plans, enhance human resource potential, increase productivity, address internal organizational issues, and better prevent incidents or manage them should they occur.